echkode/PhantomBrigadeMod_MissilePrediction/README.md

 ## Technical Notes

 The code is a bit edgy.
 It's still in an exploratory form.
 Some areas I don't fully understand and I'm still researching.
 There are parts that I don't know how to do so I've been trying out various solutions.
 And then there are a boatload of glitches that need instrumentation and lots of logging to chase down.

-I'm putting this up as a work in progress in the hopes that it inspires someone, either at BYG or in the modding community, to take a crack at this, especially from a designer/game-play perspective.